lmonge87/fbbusinesstools/README.md

-# LMParser
+# FbAPIConnect

-Used to pull and parse some data from Facebook analytics, takes a filter attribute and the auth key and displays information in a very specific format for my need.
+Used to pull data from Facebook business using FBs Graph API